DandelionYas/Pet/README.md

 # Personal Pet Project
 This repository is considered to push codes written to try new technologies or review the old ones

+## Review Design Patterns
+To review all the 23 Design Patterns I created a module to push sample codes for each pattern.
+To understand the implementation refer to the ReadMe file for each corresponding Design Pattern.
+I explained the scenario in which the design pattern is a best practice.
+The package structure clearly categorized them into three famous categories:
+ - Creational Patterns
+ - Structural Patterns
+ - Behavioral Patterns

 ## Data Oriented Programming
 Written in two ways:
  - A simple and trivial example to illustrate the usage of **Records**, **sealed Interfaces** and **Pattern Matching**